Which type of search?

 - Hazardous substance consents

 - Hedgerow notices

 - Registered common land and town or village green

 The CON29 forms are subject to the copyright of the Law Society.

-Instead of the council undertaking an LLC1 search on your behalf, you can request a personal search of the Local Land Charges Register.
-Please see Guidance on Personal Searches.
+If you wish to undertake an LLC1 search yourself, you can request a personal search of the Local Land Charges Register, see Guide to Personal Searches.

-There is no charge for this service but you must book an appointment with our Local Land Charges team.
+There's no charge for this service but you must Contact us to book an appointment.
 You interpret the information provided yourself.

 There is no charge for inspection of the records under the Environmental Information Regulations (EIR).
-For access to data under EIR please see Guide to a Personal Search of the Local Land Charges Register and Con29 Inspection.
+For access to data under EIR, please see Guide to Personal Searches.